aqlaboratory/openfold-3/docs/source/Inference.md

         └── <hash of sequence B>.npz
 ```

-#### Note: Raw ColabFold MSA Outputs
-The raw ColabFold MSA `.a3m` alignment files and scripts are saved to `<msa_output_directory>/raw/`. <br/>
-This directory is then deleted upon completion of MSA processing by the OpenFold3 workflow to avoid disruption to future inference submissions. <br/>

-To manually keep the raw ColabFold outputs, remove this line here [here](https://github.com/aqlaboratory/openfold-3/blob/9d3ff681560cdd65fa92f80f08a4ab5becaebf87/openfold3/core/data/tools/colabfold_msa_server.py#L933). <br/>

 ### 4.4 Query Metadata
 There are several system-generated files that record the state of submitted inference job.

 - [Inference Query Set](441-inference-query-set-json) -- Input query and references to auxiliary files (e.g. MSA alignments and template files)
 - [Model Config](442-model-config-json) - Model settings, e.g. architecture and memory settings
-- [Experiemnt Config](443-experiment-config-json) -- Experiment settings for the inference run
+- [Experiment Config](443-experiment-config-json) -- Experiment settings for the inference run

 (441-inference-query-set-json)=
 #### 4.4.1 Inference Query Set (`inference_query_set.json`)
-This file representing the full input query in a validated internal format defined by [this Pydantic schema](https://github.com/aqlaboratory/openfold-3/blob/inference-dev/openfold3/projects/of3_all_atom/config/inference_query_format.py).
+This file representing the full input query in a validated internal format defined by [this Pydantic schema](https://github.com/aqlaboratory/openfold-3/blob/main/openfold3/projects/of3_all_atom/config/inference_query_format.py).

 - Created automatically from the original `query.json`.

-- If `--use_msa_server=True`, includes:
+- If `--use_msa_server=True`, automatically populates:

   - `main_msa_file_paths`: Paths to single-chain `.a3m` or `.npz` files

   - `paired_msa_file_paths`: Paths to paired `.a3m` or `.npz` files (if heteromer input)

+  Note: Refer to the {doc}`Precomputed MSA Documentation <precomputed_msa_how_to>` for how to specify these fields if you want to use precomputed MSAs instead of MSAs from the Colabfold server.

-- If `--use_templates=True`, includes:
+- If `--use_templates=True`, automatically populates:

   - `template_alignment_file_path`: Path to the preprocessed template cache entry `.npz` file used for template featurization.
 By default, template cache entries are automatically created in a short preprocessing step using the raw template alignment files provided under this same field and the template structures identified in the alignment.
-For more details, see the [template explanatory document](template_explanation.md).

   - `template_entry_chain_ids`: List of template chains, identified by their entry (typically PDB) IDs and chain IDs, used for featurization.
 By default, up to the first 4 of these chains are used.

-  \```{note}
+  Note: Refer to the {doc}`Template How-To Documentation <template_how_to>` for how to specify these fields if you want to use precomputed template alignments instead of Colabfold alignments for template inputs.

-If MSA and Template files are persisted between runs, the same `inference_query_set.json` file can be used to resubmit the query without needing to rerun the template and MSA pipelines.
+Note: If MSA and template files are persisted between runs, the same `inference_query_set.json` file can be used to resubmit the query without needing to rerun the template and MSA pipelines.
 To do so:

 1. Turn off the [MSA cleanup option](34-saving-msa-outputs).
 2. pass in the generated `inference_query_set.json` as the `query.json` and use `--use_msa_server=False` and `--use_templates=True`.

 Model seeds should still be set either from the command line or using the `seeds` field under `experiment_settings` in the `runner.yml`.
-\```

 (442-model-config-json)=
 #### 4.4.2 Model Config (`model_config.json`)

 This file represents the model settings used to perform inference.
-The config follows the model configuration file defined [here](../../openfold3/projects/of3_all_atom/config/model_config.py#L71)
+The config follows the model configuration file defined [here](https://github.com/aqlaboratory/openfold-3/blob/main/openfold3/projects/of3_all_atom/config/model_config.py)

 (443-experiment-config-json)=
 #### 4.4.3 Experiment Config (`experiment_config.json`)

-This file records the entire state of the experiment, as defined by the [InferenceExperimentConfig pydantic model](../../openfold3/entry_points/validator.py#L166).
+This file records the entire state of the experiment, as defined by the [InferenceExperimentConfig pydantic model](https://github.com/aqlaboratory/openfold-3/blob/main/openfold3/entry_points/validator.py#L347).

 **🔗 Example:**